azdolinski/n8n-nodes-blinko/README.md

 - **BLINKO (0)**: Blinko note type
 - **NOTE (1)**: Regular note type

-### Attachments

-You can attach files to notes when creating or updating them:

-1. Add a node that outputs binary data before the Blinko node (e.g., HTTP Request, Read Binary File)
-2. Connect it to the Blinko node
-3. Specify the binary property name containing the file data
-4. Execute the workflow

-The file attachment process works as follows:
-- The binary data is uploaded to the Blinko server using the `/api/file/upload` endpoint
-- The uploaded file is then associated with the note during creation or update
-- Each attachment will appear in the note with its original filename and be accessible for download

-The binary data should have the following properties:
-- `data`: The base64-encoded file content
-- `fileName`: The original name of the file
-- `mimeType`: The MIME type of the file
-- `fileSize`: The size of the file in bytes
+## Batch Operations

+Some operations in the Blinko API use a batch format:

+1. URL includes the parameter `?batch=1`
+2. Request body has the format: `{"0": {"json": {...}}}`
+3. Response from the server has the format: `[{"result": {"data": ...}}]`

+Operations that use this format include:
+- Notes creation and updates
+- Note sharing
+- Note deletion
+- Tag deletion

 ## Example Usage

 ### Create a Note

 1. Add a Blinko node to your workflow
-2. Select the "Note" resource
+2. Select the "Notes" resource
 3. Choose the "Create" operation
 4. Enter the note content and any additional fields
 5. Execute the workflow

-### Create a Note with Attachments
+### Upload an Attachment

 1. Add a node that provides binary data (e.g., HTTP Request, Read Binary File)
 2. Add a Blinko node to your workflow
-3. Select the "Note" resource
+3. Select the "Attachments" resource
-4. Choose the "Create" operation
+4. Choose the "Upload" operation
-5. Enter the note content
-6. Under "Additional Fields", add an attachment and specify the binary property
+5. Specify the binary property containing the file data
-7. Execute the workflow
+6. Execute the workflow

-### Get Notes with Filters
+### List Tags

 1. Add a Blinko node to your workflow
-2. Select the "Note" resource
+2. Select the "Tags" resource
-3. Choose the "Get Many" operation
+3. Choose the "List" operation
-4. Configure filters as needed (search text, archived status, etc.)
+4. Optionally add filters like name prefix
 5. Execute the workflow

-### Upload a File

-1. Add a Blinko node
-2. Select the 'Attachments' resource
-3. Choose the 'Upload' operation
-4. Specify the binary property containing the file data
-5. Execute the workflow

-### Delete a File
+### Delete a Tag

-1. Add a Blinko node
+1. Add a Blinko node to your workflow
-2. Select the 'Attachments' resource
+2. Select the "Tags" resource
-3. Choose the 'Delete' operation
+3. Choose the "Delete" operation
-4. Enter the file path (e.g., /api/file/filename.jpg)
+4. Enter the Tag ID
-5. Execute the workflow

-### List Files

-1. Add a Blinko node
-2. Select the 'Attachments' resource
-3. Choose the 'List' operation
-4. Optionally specify a folder path, search text, and pagination options
+5. Choose whether to also delete associated notes
-5. Execute the workflow
+6. Execute the workflow

 ## API Documentation

-For more information about the Blinko API, refer to the [Blinko documentation](https://github.com/blinko-io/blinko).
+For more information about the Blinko API, refer to the server code in `/opt/docker/n8n/custom-nodes/blinko/src/server/routers`.